Warranty Deed Template, Free Download 2026

 Your lender requires a warranty deed as a condition of financing because it provides the highest level of title protection available, ensuring the buyer receives marketable title that supports deed of trust or mortgage security.

-You need to convey property with limited guarantees and want to use a special warranty deed that only warrants title against defects arising during the grantor's period of ownership rather than the entire chain of title.
+You need to convey property with limited guarantees and want to use a special warranty deed template that only warrants title against defects arising during the grantor's period of ownership rather than the entire chain of title.

 An estate, trust, or corporate entity is transferring real property and the recipient or buyer requires the strongest deed form available with covenants that run with the land to protect future successors and assigns.
+If the transfer involves a trust, you may also need a living trust amendment template to update the trust provisions.

 What Should a Warranty Deed Include?